Legacy software and a lack of real-time data resulted in slow response time when power outages affected customers.

-For more than 145 years, Puget Sound Energy (PSE) has kept homes warm and lights on across a 6,000-square-mile service area, supplying electricity and gas to approximately 2 million customers throughout western Washington.
-The company needed to improve response during power outages, monitor and gain full visibility into its facility data, and consolidate tools in its network operating center (NOC).
-Since deploying Splunk Enterprise and Splunk for Industrial IoT, PSE has experienced benefits including:
+For more than 145 years, PSE has kept homes warm and lights on across a 6,000-square-mile service area, supplying electricity and gas to approximately 2 million customers throughout western Washington.
+The company needed to improve response during power outages, monitor and gain full visibility into its facility data, and consolidate tools in its network operations center (NOC).

 Chris Perez, enterprise technology solutions advisor at PSE, is part of the hybrid facilities and IT team.
 “Our team handles change management for our data centers, as well as the power distribution, cable, plant, and overall facilities maintenance of 150 communications sites and rooms in 70 office locations,” Perez says.